Syllabus Edition

 Strengths

-• Strong supporting evidence as seen in, for example, Tarrier et al. (2018) above gives the interactionist approach good validity
+• Strong supporting evidence, as seen in, for example, Tarrier et al. (2018) above, gives the interactionist approach good validity

-• Using the interactionist approach may prove to be cost-effective (i.e. good for the economy) if it is more successful than other treatments as the patient will improve more quickly and is less likely to relapse, saving money on health services and getting the patient back into the workplace more quickly
+• Using the interactionist approach may prove to be cost-effective (i.e., good for the economy) if it is more successful than other treatments, as the patient will improve more quickly and is less likely to relapse, saving money on health services and getting the patient back into the workplace more quickly

-• The interactionist approach may not suit all patients: some patients may have difficulty understanding or interpreting the side-effects of their drugs which CBT sessions could actually make worse with the emphasis they place on challenging dysfunctional thought processes i.e. the effects of the drug are exacerbated by the effects of the CBT
+• Some may have difficulty understanding or interpreting the side-effects of their drugs, which CBT could actually worsen with its emphasis on challenging dysfunctional thoughts

 • The treatment-causation fallacy suggests that the interactionist approach may be mistaken in treating the (supposed) biological causes of the illness first as there is no hard evidence that schizophrenia has its roots in biological factors